At least 56 killed as Russian trawler sinks in icy seas

 Russia has a long history of road, air and sea disasters, many caused by negligence or violation of safety regulations.

-"At this time we do not know what might have caused the tragedy," Viktor Klepikov, coordinating captain of the Petropavlovsk-Kamchatsky maritime rescue coordination center conducting the search, told Reuters by telephone.
+"At this time we do not know what might have caused the tragedy," Viktor Klepikov, coordinating captain of the Petropavlovsk-Kamchatsky maritime rescue coordination centre conducting the search, told Reuters by telephone.

 Emergencies Minister Vladimir Puchkov said more than 10 possible causes were being considered by investigators.